Deploy a Windows Hybrid Runbook Worker

 WorkspaceName (optional): The Log Analytics workspace name.
 If you don't have a Log Analytics workspace, the script creates and configures one.

-Currently, the only Automation regions supported for integration with Log Analytics are Australia Southeast, East US 2, Southeast Asia, and West Europe.
+Currently, the only Automation regions supported for integration with Azure Monitor logs are Australia Southeast, East US 2, Southeast Asia, and West Europe.
 If your Automation account is not in one of those regions, the script creates a Log Analytics workspace but warns you that it can't link them together.

 On your computer, open Windows PowerShell from the Start screen in Administrator mode.